kenhkan/angular-curve/README.md

 Test mode.
 This is like development mode with a local webserver and Karma, except that it runs only once, designed for continuous integration

-Note that Grunt doesn't continue when a task fails.
-Your test may fail and it would quite the task without properly disposing the the local webserver.
-Run `grunt test --force` instead.
-This will be resolved in the future (#7).

 ### `grunt compile`